We are in the process of reviewing applications and will notify selected individuals on or just after April 10th.

-Learn about the world of engineering through this impactful, one-week camp.
-This week-long residential camp, designed for students from underrepresented and underserved populations, uses the B.L.A.C.K. – Building Leaders through Analysis, Conceptualization, and Knowledge – experience to explore engineering through the following lenses:
+Learn about the world of engineering through this impactful, one-week camp!
+Designed for students from underrepresented and underserved populations, this week-long residential camp uses the B.L.A.C.K. methodology – Building Leaders through Analysis, Conceptualization, and Knowledge, exploring engineering through the following lenses:

-Building - students will learn and practice the engineering design process through hands-on projects
+Building - learn and practice the engineering design process through hands-on projects

-Leaders - students will develop and practice oral and written communication skills to prepare them as future leaders
+Leaders - develop and practice oral and written communication skills to become prepared as future leaders

-Analysis - students will understand how to analyze information and data relevant to solving engineering problems
+Analysis - understand how to analyze information and data relevant to solving engineering problems

-Conceptualization - students will create and design ethical engineering solutions
+Conceptualization - create and design ethical engineering solutions

-Knowledge - students will build upon their current math, physics, and science courses to expand their understanding of these concepts in relation to engineering
+Knowledge - build upon your current math, physics, and science courses to expand your understanding of these concepts in relation to engineering

 |Date:||Monday, June 5, 2023 to Friday, June 9, 2023|

 |Cost:||The cost of this residential camp is fully covered by the B.L.A.C.K Engineering scholarship.|